Country Profile: Romania

 Geography

-- Natural resources: Includes petroleum, timber, natural gas, and arable land.
+- Natural resources include petroleum, timber, and natural gas.

 People and Society